chainpioneer/lending-terminal/README.md

-# Impermax lending terminal
+# Lending terminal

-An advanced position management terminal for Impermax-like pools
+An advanced position management terminal for lending pools

 Features:
 - Shows current and virtual (that can be applied onchain) APR of pools